Cardiff Outdoor Group offers a wide selection of walks suitable for all abilities

 You should consider your level of fitness and walking experience when choosing a walk from the programme.
 If you are in any doubt, or want more advice, then contact the walk leader who can give you more details about the route.

-Each walker has a responsiblity to keep up with with the group…if you decide to leave the group for any reason you must tell the leader.
+Each walker has a responsibility to keep up with with the group… if you decide to leave the group for any reason while out walking you must tell the leader.
 If you have any doubt about your fitness then we advise you try a walk graded ‘easy’ first.

 - walking boots